aannestad/eventstudyTools/README.md

 ![](Screenshots/yaraKFGARCH.png)

 # Descriptive statistics
-Finally, tables with relevant statistics are produced efficiently, here for the 35 companies included in this particular study:
+Finally, tables with relevant statistics are produced readily, here for the 35 companies included in this particular study:

 ![](Screenshots/discrstats.png)